 No one remembers the original offense.
 It’s not important.
 I did something bad enough to warrant passing on punishment to dad.

 “Wait until your dad comes home.
-You’re gonna get it,” mom warned.
+You’re gonna get it, this site ” mom warned.

 Dad was in a bad mood when he got home.
 No surprise.
 He’d been dealing with entitled and demanding customers all day and then sat through 2 hours of LA traffic on his commute from Van Nuys back to Hacienda Heights.